Immune System And Anxiety: What Does Stress Do To The Body?

 For instance, if you are walking home alone late at night and suddenly hear footsteps behind you, your heart rate may increase, your breath may come short and fast, and your pupils may dilate.
 These physiological changes can prime you for action so you can react quickly if you need to flee or fight the source of danger.

 The sympathetic nervous system often plays a vital role in preparing the body for action after the brain sends the message to initiate the fight-or-flight response.
-Once activated, this network of nerve fibers usually triggers a cascade of physical responses, including the following:
+Once activated, this network of nerve fibers usually triggers a cascade of physical responses.
+Common physical effects of stress include:

 • Rapid heart rate